16-Bit-Dog/olcPixelGameEngine-DX11/DX11_Extensions/DX11_Shaders_Plus_Documentation.md

 - System is the TextureModifierShader to run
 - the second parameter of Decal is the target to modify texture data of

-run user made shader to modify texture data inputted directly off of the GPU; the second variant has data aquired  fromGetTextureRandomLifeTimeParticleSystem() and related functions to this.
+run user made shader to modify texture data inputted directly off of the GPU; the second variant has data aquired  from GetTextureRandomLifeTimeParticleSystem() and related functions to this.

 ---
+### generic texture copy functions for decals

+void GenericTextureCopy(int System, std::pair<ID3D11UnorderedAccessView*, ID3D11ShaderResourceView*> DecalOUT, std::pair<ID3D11UnorderedAccessView*, ID3D11ShaderResourceView*> DecalIN)
+void GenericTextureCopy(int System, std::pair<ID3D11UnorderedAccessView*, ID3D11ShaderResourceView*> DecalOUT, olc::Decal* DecalIN)
+void GenericTextureCopy(int System, olc::Decal* DecalOUT, olc::Decal* DecalIN)
+void GenericTextureCopy(int System, olc::Decal* DecalOUT, std::pair<ID3D11UnorderedAccessView*, ID3D11ShaderResourceView*> DecalIN)

+- DecalOUT: Decal to change using DecalIN
+- DecalIN: Texture to change DecalOUT with

+This function changes olc::Decal textures and my shader/particle system textures efficently through (ideally without looking at drivers) only GPU pass through - the inputs for the function for simplification can just be olc::Decal* and GetTextureRandomLifeTimeParticleSystem() [or related functions to retrive texture]

 # LIGHTING IS UNDER CONSTRUCTION 😅
 once I make a better light blend math system, and add some essentials like global illumination - I will add documentation.